Newbies are motivated to get started.

 The thing is, all experienced writers, marketers, entrepreneurs, etc., were once newbies.
 All anybodies were first newbies before hitting their stride: Steve Jobs, Warren Buffet, Shonda Rhimes, Richard Branson—even the President of the United States.
 To be clear, anyone making their first Presidential bid is asking voters to accept that their background and experience qualifies them to do something they’ve never done before.

-While comparing freelance writing to running the largest democracy in the world may be a bit of a stretch, you get the idea.
+While comparing freelance writing to running one of the largest democracies in the world may be a bit of a stretch, you get the idea.

 Yes, I see that you do, because you were once a newbie, too.